nikhil296/Git/git_internal.md

 ### `git rm ` vs `git restore ` :-
 <details>
 <summary>Details : </summary>

 - `git restore` :

     .
 The "restore" command helps to unstage or even discard uncommited local changes.
     . on the one hand, the command can be used to undo the effects of git add and unstage changes you have previously added to the staging area.
         eg :
             - " git restore --staged <fileName> "
     . on the other hand, it can also be used to discard the local changes in a file, thereby restoring its last committed state.
         eg :
             - " git restore <fileName> "
     .
 NOTE : git restore will not work in a newly created repository as you will have to make atleast 1 commit before using "restore", otherwise it gives error.

                 error : " fatal: could not resolve HEAD "

 - `git rm` :

+    .
+Remove files from both staging and working directory :-
+        - git rm <fileName>
+        - git rm -r <folder (removes all files in that folder)>/<file>/<"."(to remove all files in root folder at once)>

+    .
+Remove files from only staging & not from local working directory :-
+        - git rm --cached <fileName>  :  to remove 1 or multiple file eg :- git rm --cached test1.js test3.js
+                git rm --cached test1.js
+        - git rm --cached -r <folder>/<file>/<".">  :  to remove folders eg :-
+                git rm --cached -r folder1 folder2 test2.js
+                git rm --cached -r .

 </details>

 ### `git add -p ` :-